sajivapradhan/AEM-training-6.2/docs/import_perficient_digital_project_into_an_ide.md

 8. On the next page of the wizard, specify the new project name and location of the project files.
 Click Finish.

-## Install the AEM Developer Tools for Eclipse
+## Install AEM Developer Tools for Eclipse

 1. Browse the [AEM Developer Tools Web Site] (https://eclipse.adobe.com/aem/dev-tools/).